 There are 4 ways you can use a Personal Budget:

-You do not need to have an EHC Plan to get Personal Budgets for social and health care, but once you have an EHC Plan, or one is being prepared, you can request budgets for all 3 areas of support: education, health and social care.
+You do not need to have an EHC Plan to get Personal Budgets for social and health care.

 A young person with an EHC Plan can ask for their own Personal Budget after the end of the school year in which they become 16.

 Personal Budgets for SEN can only fund the support set out in an EHC Plan.
-This must be agreed by the local authority for education and care support, and by the health authority for the health provision.
+This must be agreed by the local authority for education and social care support, and by the health authority for the health provision.

 Having a Personal Budget doesn’t mean that your child or young person will get extra funding.
 However, it should mean that you have more say in how the money that has been allocated is spent.

-A Personal Budget for educational provision cannot cover payment for a place at the school or college.
+A Personal Budget for educational provision cannot cover payment for a place at a school or college.
 Also, any funding spent in an alternative way takes away this support from the EHC Plan.
 For example, a child has support from a teaching assistant and parents wish to have a Personal Budget to use this funding in a different way, the child would receive fewer hours of support from the teaching assistant.

 Mainstream schools, academies and free schools receive resources to support pupils with SEN through their main budget, or core funding - this is known as their 'notional SEN budget'.